sheevashab/project-atmos/README.md

 # Project Atmos

-This project was created with React and CSS.
+This project was created with React/Redux and styled with CSS.

 ## Deployment